StackStorm/st2docs/docs/source/development/index.rst

 development.

 The easiest approach is to use our Vagrant images which contain all the dependencies you need to get started.
-For more information, see `st2vagrant <https://github.com/StackStorm/st2vagrant>`_.
+For more information, see :doc:`Vagrant Install</install/vagrant>`.

 Another approach is to install StackStorm and all the dependencies from source on a server or VM of your liking.
 For more information about this approach, see